Ten Days Of Freundship 2023

 For Ten Days Of Freundship

-We are offering a stipend for students of German of the University of Bristol with a keen interest in History to stay in Hanover for ten days in September 2023.
+We are offering a scholarship programme for students of German at the University of Bristol with a keen interest in History to stay in Hanover for ten days in Summer 2023.
 This is a unique chance to immerse yourself in the German language and culture and make new friends across the Channel while also gaining a deeper understanding of the historical connections between Britain and Hanover.

 10 Days Of Immersion Into British-German History

 In and around Hanover, there are many traces of the shared historical connection to be found.
 We invite you to a ten-day trip to Hanover.
 You will meet many new contacts who will give you a feeling for the traces of the British in Hanover, for example the board members of Hannover Bristol Gesellschaft, whose aim it is to promote the twinning of the two cities Hanover and Bristol.
 Among other things, you will visit the Landesmuseum and the Historisches Museum as well as the first newspaper publishing house to be founded after the Second World War by the British Military Government in order to re-establish an independent press.
 You will visit the Leineschloss, where King George I was born and get to know the capital of the state of Lower Saxony which was founded by the British 76 years ago.
 Another excursion takes you to Marienburg Castle, the seat of the House of Hanover as well as other places of historical significance.

 This offer is for first-year students on a degree in German at the University of Bristol who wish to spend time this summer in Bristol's twin city, getting to know place and people and improving their German.

 - be immersed in the German language, and in the culture and history of Hannover and the surrounding region

 - visit sites of historical significance, especially of the close ties between Hanover and Great Britain